Are You Ready For The Return Of Skater Fashion?

 Now, with the return of ‘90s and early 2000s style, skater fashion is yet again having a moment.
 And I’m keeping an eye out.

-Recently, Shakira sported metallic pink baggy pants with a matching beanie, paired with black elbow pads and Vans high-top sneakers on the video for “Don’t Wait Up.”
-Meanwhile, Avril Lavigne made her TikTok debut in June, lip-syncing to her 2002 hit “Sk8er Boi,” alongside skating legend Tony Hawk.
+Recently, Shakira sported metallic pink baggy trousers with a matching beanie, paired with black elbow pads and Vans high-top trainers on the video for “Don’t Wait Up.”
+Meanwhile, Avril Lavigne made her TikTok debut in June, lip syncing to her 2002 hit “Sk8er Boi,” alongside skating legend Tony Hawk.
 In November 2020, Bad Bunny released a skateboard-heavy video clip for his single “Yo Visto Así,” in which he sings over a trap-rock beat that might as well be a Linkin Park song.
 Over the past year, rollerblading and skateboarding also started trending on Instagram and TikTok, as people gravitated toward the sports to combat pandemic anxiety and spend some much-needed time safely out of doors.

 It’s been six decades since skateboarding was first created by California-based surfers who took their water hobby to land.
 This year, the sport debuted at the Tokyo Olympics, alongside other newcomers surfing and climbing, cementing its role in the international arena.
 Fashion has taken notice: since April, searches containing the word “skater” have increased 46% on the global fashion engine Lyst, and searches for Nike skateboarding products rose over 35% after the first Olympic competitions took place in July.